TheOdinProject/curriculum/nodeJS/authentication/Security-Configuration.md

 Hiding secrets is easily accomplished and there are a handful of ways to do it.
 One of the most common is using an npm package called [dotenv](https://github.com/motdotla/dotenv#readme).
 Its usage is simple.
 Simply create a file called `.env` in your project directory and fill it with variables that represent things you need to keep secret using the syntax `[key]=[value]`, for example, `SECRET_KEY="something hard to guess"`. **Important note:** you need to add this file to your `gitignore` so that it does not get committed to git!

 A more robust option is the package [nconf](https://github.com/indexzero/nconf).
-It can be used in place of, or alongside dotenv.
+It can be used in place of or alongside of dotenv.
 Basically, it allows you to define configuration files in multiple ways for ultimate flexibility.
-For example you could have a config.js file that kept all of your secrets, but also add the ability to override one of those secrets with a command-line argument.
+For example, you could have a config.js file that kept all of your secrets, but also add the ability to override one of those secrets with a command-line argument.

 Digging into this package can be useful when creating bigger projects where app configuration needs to be a little more involved.
-This package makes it easy to configure things such as separate production and development databases, logging and debugging options or anything else.
+This package makes it easy to configure things such as separate production and development databases, logging and debugging options, or anything else.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. The main important takeaway here is to KEEP YOUR SECRETS SECRET by never accidentally publishing them.
 2. Read through the documentation for [dotenv](https://github.com/motdotla/dotenv#readme) and [nconf](https://github.com/indexzero/nconf).
-There are other ways to go about hiding your secrets, but these two projects are popular and widely used.
+There are other ways to go about hiding your secrets, but these two packages are popular and widely used.
 3. Go back to your earlier projects and SECURE THEM!

 </div>